adgaultier/tamanoir/assets/doc/tamanoir-c2.md

 - ⚠ path needs to be absolute

 ## ⚠ Limitations
-Though it is  possible to compile payloads for `x86_64` and `aarch64` architectures, currently only `x86_64` target arch is viable for provided payloads.
+- Cross compilation is only available  for `aarch64` ->  `x86_64`
-Any contributions from people knowledgable about aarch64 assembly code are welcome! (see open issues for context)
+- Rce payloads are for now only available for GNU toolchain